hyperspectral/hyperspectralcamera/README.md

 - models - contains the 3D models both FreeCAD and STL
  - cameraCase - the models for the actual enclosure
  - externalComponents - models for the lens, difraction grating, and camera sensor
- - opticalMouts - models for testing the lens and grating positioning
+ - opticalMounts - models for testing the lens and grating positioning